CONNECTION UBUNTU

 Founder and President,

-Vicki is a Senior Public Relations Representative for Evapco, Inc., a worldwide, employee-owned, manufacturing company.
-She has been employed for 30 years at Evapco.
+Vicki was a Senior Public Relations Representative for Evapco, Inc., a worldwide, employee-owned, manufacturing company, for 30+ years.
 Vicki is very passionate about helping others learn how to become educated and self-motivated, especially girls and women in Africa.
 Connection Ubuntu is her dream, a life-line to Africa, and Vicki hopes that by learning new technology for their futures, this company gives many African women and girls hope to "be someone."

 Raj Iyengar,